 According to one local newspaper, the real estate market in Columbia and the entire State of South Carolina is “simmering” as people flock back to the suburbs, shifting from high-density apartment living to smaller affordable homes.

 The Columbia metro area consistently sees strong demand for rental property from a variety of tenant types, including the military, students, and retirees.

 Columbia is the capital of South Carolina and the state’s second-largest city.
 Located in the central part of the state, the city is home to the University of South Carolina and Fort Jackson – the largest U.S. Army base for basic combat training.

 In addition to education and the military, the diversified economy and job market in Columbia are driven by the healthcare, technology, transportation and logistics, manufacturing, and financial services sectors.

-Keep reading to learn why the strong demand for rental property is helping to make real estate in Columbia a smart investment in 2020.
+Keep reading to learn why there's demand for rental property in Columbia in 2021.

 Key Population Stats: